 The enforcement gap is not in defining the policy.
 Most businesses have a documented DoA matrix.
 The gap is in whether the software actually enforces it in real time, or whether approvals happen via email chains where the threshold rule is applied inconsistently.

-ApprovalMax’s approval matrices are the most configurable DoA tool in the mid-market.
+ApprovalMax’s approval matrices are the most configurable delegation of authority tool in the mid-market.
 You can define multi-step approval chains, amount-based routing, and category-based rules.
 This is genuine controls capability, and it is one of the strongest arguments for ApprovalMax among businesses where DoA complexity is the primary problem.

 GST Handling at Line Level

 For construction, wholesale, and industrial businesses, GST is not a single tax treatment per invoice.
-A subcontractor invoice might include labour (GST-inclusive), materials supplied (GST-inclusive), and a fee for use of equipment covered by a novated arrangement (potentially different treatment).
+GST coding errors in AP are the most common source of BAS misstatements.
+A subcontractor invoice might include labour (GST-inclusive), materials (GST-inclusive), and a fee for use of equipment covered by a novated arrangement (potentially different treatment).
 Each line needs the correct GST code.
 Getting it wrong creates BAS errors that require amendment, reconciliation problems at year end, and potential ATO compliance exposure.

 Most AP tools extract GST codes from the invoice document using OCR.
 They do not apply logic to verify whether the extracted code is correct for that supplier and that line type.
 That verification still happens manually.